Classless RPG vs. Class-Based RPG And The Eternity TTRPG Solution

 “That swordsman can heal himself?
 Maybe my chaos wizard could benefit from a heal as well.”

-Since there’s no rules to prevent characters from building anything they want, given enough time and gaming sessions, they can (and eventually do) all build super swordsmen-wizard-dragons.
+Since many classless RPGs have no rules to prevent characters from building anything they want, given enough time and gaming sessions, they can (and eventually do) all build super swordsmen-wizard-dragons.
 Everyone’s characters typically end up being exactly the same by the end of the game.
-What we’ve found with class-based games, though, is that characters actually get more defined throughout the game, not less.
-Their characters get further into the classes they’ve chosen, thus providing even stronger role fulfillment (based on their classes) in their adventuring groups.
+What we’ve found with class-based RPGs is actually the opposite – that characters actually get more defined throughout the game, not less.
+Characters get further into the classes they’ve chosen, thus providing even stronger role fulfillment (based on their classes) in their adventuring groups.

-It took us a while to come back around, but we eventually did settle on a primarily class-based game.
-It’s also true to our roots though, and we just decided that Eternity RPG, because of the type of game designers we are, works better as a class-based game.
-No doubt, other designers have made class-less games that really work a lot better than our short foray into the free-form world, and there’s certainly great class-less games out there.
+It took us a while to come back around, but we eventually did settle on a primarily class-based RPG.
+It’s also true to our roots though, and we just decided that Eternity TTRPG, because of the type of game designers we are, works better as a class-based game.
+No doubt, other designers have made classless RPGs that really work a lot better than our short foray into the free-form world, and there’s certainly great classless games out there.
 But that’s not us.

-Ultimately, we have fun with class-based games, so we had to make Eternity RPG class-based.
+Ultimately, we have fun with class-based games, so we had to make Eternity TTRPG class-based.

-There’s been a lot of work going into the Eternity RPG main game.
-We update the game every 3 months and email that update for free to all game owners.
+There’s been a lot of work going into the Eternity TTRPG main game.
+We update the game every 6-12 months or so, and email that update for free to all game owners.

-But lately we’ve been hard at work at the Eternity RPG Epic Expansion, which will allow players to play from Lv.10 – 100+.
+But lately we’ve been hard at work at the Eternity TTRPG Epic Expansion, which will allow players to play from Lv.10 – 100+.
 Yes, that’s right.
 Now that the main game has such a robust foundation, it’s possible to allow for essentially unlimited levels.
 The way we’re going to do it though?
-A form of class-less gaming similar to multiclassing.
+A form of classless RPG gaming similar to multi-classing.

 Once you hit Lv.10 with a class, you can either start at Lv.1 in a new class or take an “epic level” in your existing Lv.10 class.
 My fallen paladin I mentioned earlier?
 He’s now Lv.21.
 Lv.10 fallen paladin.
 Lv.10 revenant.
 Lv.1 dragon knight.
 I’m getting to play multiple classes, taking my favorite portions from each.
 I still have structure when playing, but the game is allowing me to sort of “break the rules” a little bit and go outside of the box.
 It’s led to a lot of great roleplaying moments, adding new classes to my character, as well.